-When the patient fails the three-drug regimen, the clinician should consider treatment for resistant HTN, adding a fourth antihypertensive agent can be from any of the other classes.
+When the patient fails the three-drug regimen, the clinician should consider treatment for resistant HTN, adding a fourth antihypertensive agent from any of the other classes.

 Potassium Sparing Diuretics: "Mineralocorticoid receptor antagonists" are not usually used as first-line treatment.
-Spironolactone and eplerenone are considered good in hypertension treatment when added to other antihypertensive medications in resistant HTN, this group of medication is effective when added to triple hypertension medications regimen but should be used cautiously when added to ACE inhibitors or ARBs due to higher incidence of hyperkalemia.
-They are effective in the treatment of heart failure as they are proven to decrease mortality rates, and they help to decrease hypokalemia rates.
+Spironolactone and eplerenone are considered good in hypertension treatment when added to other antihypertensive medications in resistant HTN; this group of medication is effective when added to triple hypertension medications regimen but should be used cautiously when added to ACE inhibitors or ARBs due to higher incidence of hyperkalemia.
+They are effective in treating heart failure as they are proven to decrease mortality rates, and they help decrease hypokalemia rates.
 Spironolactone is superior to doxazosin and bisoprolol in lowering blood pressure when added to first-line antihypertensive agents in treating resistant hypertension.

-Hydralazine can be added for treatment of resistant hypertension, either alone or in combination with nitrates, in case of heart failure.
-Hydralazine is associated with increased sympathetic tone and increases sodium avidity, adding beta-blocker, and loop diuretics help to decrease these effects.
+Hydralazine can be added for the treatment of resistant hypertension, either alone or in combination with nitrates, in case of heart failure.
+Hydralazine is associated with increased sympathetic tone and increases sodium avidity; adding a beta-blocker and loop diuretics helps to decrease these effects.

-Clonidine: is a central alpha-2 agonist, it is not a first-line therapy, but can be used as an additional agent when the patient fails combination therapy, the transdermal form is preferred.
+Clonidine: is a central alpha-2 agonist; it is not first-line therapy but can be used as an additional agent when the patient fails combination therapy.
+The transdermal form is preferred.

-Alpha-blockers should not be used in the treatment of hypertension as a first-line agent because they are not as effective in the prevention of cardiovascular disease when compared with other first-line agents.
+Alpha-blockers should not be used to treat hypertension as a first-line agent because they are not as effective in the prevention of cardiovascular disease compared with other first-line agents.

 Mechanism of Action

 Thiazide and Thiazide like diuretics: mechanism of action for thiazide-type diuretics is not fully understood.
-Thiazides inhibit the transport of sodium in the distal tubule; this occurs by blocking the Na/Cl channels.
+Thiazides inhibit sodium transport in the distal tubule; this occurs by blocking the Na/Cl channels.
 Thiazides can have a small effect on the proximal tube by impairing sodium transport, but the main action is on the distal tubule.
-Thiazides cause initial volume depletion associated with decreased cardiac output which recovers within 6 to 8 weeks of starting the treatment in a reverse autoregulation mechanism while the blood pressure remains controlled, thiazide diuretics can acutely activate the renin-angiotensin system and cause systemic vascular resistance which prevents a good response to the diuretic treatment, this increase in renin-angiotensin activity may resolve with chronic thiazide treatment, addition of ACE inhibitor or ARB can enhance the blood pressure control.
+Thiazides cause initial volume depletion associated with decreased cardiac output, which recovers within 6 to 8 weeks of starting the treatment in a reverse autoregulation mechanism while the blood pressure remains controlled; thiazide diuretics can acutely activate the renin-angiotensin system and cause systemic vascular resistance, which prevents a good response to the diuretic treatment, this increase in renin-angiotensin activity may resolve with chronic thiazide treatment, the addition of an ACE inhibitor or ARB can enhance the blood pressure control.
 Also, the thiazide-type diuretics have a modest vasodilation effect, although the mechanism is still unclear.